hex-digital/starter-nuxt3-base/README.md

 All contributions are welcome.
 Please see our [Contribution Guidelines](./CONTRIBUTING.md).

+### Conventional Commits

+Our commit messages use conventional commits.
+If your commit message does not match the defined standard, you'll receive an error message and the commit will not be added.

+To learn how to write conventional commits, please [read the conventional commits guide](https://www.conventionalcommits.org/).

 ## Attribution

 Thank you to numerous open source projects from which we've pulled ideas, inspiration and implementation for